JohanLi1990/Learning_Notes/General_Learning.md

    b.
 One single class which ensures that only one object is created
    c.
 One class that implements multiple interfaces
    d.
 Separate classes to control the application logic, visualizations, and data flow

+# 9. PluralSight Cloud Fundamental

+1. Which process grants a user permission to access different levels of information and perform specific functions, depending on the rules established for different types of users?

+    System access

+    Correct -
+    **Authorization**

+    Incorrect -
+    Authentication

+    Your choice: incorrect -
+    Role-based access

+    Incorrect -
+    I don't know yet.

+2. Your organization moved all its systems to a cloud services provider.
+You must update the design of your business-critical applications that require the shortest failover time possible in case of a disaster affecting the local region.
+Which cloud provider offering will you use to achieve this requirement?

+    Incorrect
+    Design the application so you can deploy it across multiple regions.

+    Your choice: incorrect -
+    Design the application so you can deploy it across multiple clusters in an availability zone.

+    Correct -
+    **Design the application so you can deploy it across multiple availability zones**.

+    Incorrect -
+    Design the application so you can deploy it across multiple cloud providers.

+    Incorrect -
+    I don't know yet.

+3. Which cloud storage systems allow you to retain petabytes of unstructured data?
+    Network-attached storage

+    Incorrect -
+    File store

+    Your choice: incorrect -
+    Block store

+    Correct -
+    **Object store**

+    Incorrect -
+    I don't know yet.

+4. What is correct with regards to the Small Message Block (SMB) protocol?
+    It it optimized for small files and have a maximum file size of 1 gigabyte.

+    Incorrect -
+    It is only used on Linux.

+    Incorrect -
+    It does not support encryption.

+    Correct -
+    **It is used to transfer files in a Windows environment.**

+    Incorrect -
+    I don't know yet.

+5. You want a system to centrally manage your users and to map out the relationship users have with the digital assets they use in your company.
+What system will you choose?
+    A configuration management database (CMDB)

+    Incorrect -
+    An information technology asset management (ITAM) system

+    Your choice: incorrect -
+    A relational database

+    Correct -
+   **A directory service**

+    Incorrect -
+    I don't know yet.

+6. What is the procedure for signing a contract with most well-known cloud service providers?
+    The service provider provides a flexible contract that is adapted to your case.

+    Incorrect -
+    You provide a flexible contract that is adapted to your use case.

+    Correct -
+    **The service provider provides a standardized and non-negotiable contract.**

+    Incorrect -
+    You provide a standardized and non-negotiable contract.

+7. Which tool is appropriate for configuration management?
+    PowerShell

+    Incorrect -
+    Cloudability

+    Correct -
+    **SaltStack**

+    Incorrect -
+    Prometheus

+8. What service is responsible for providing an IP address and other configuration?
+    Network as a service (NaaS)

+    Correct -
+    **Dynamic Host Configuration Protocol (DHCP)**

+    Incorrect -
+    Network address translation (NAT)

+    Your choice: incorrect -
+    Domain Name System (DNS)

+9. What is true about the order of operations in a network security group?
+    Rules are processed in priority order, with higher ports processed before lower ports.

+    Incorrect -
+    Rules are processed in priority order, with higher numbers processed before lower numbers.

+    Correct -
+    **Rules are processed in priority order, with lower numbers processed before higher numbers**.

+    Incorrect -
+    Rules are processed in priority order, with lower ports processed before higher ports.

+10. Which data security standard specifies an information security management system?
+    General Data Protection Regulation (GDPR)

+    Correct -
+    **International Organization for Standardization (ISO) 27001**

+    Incorrect -
+    Health Insurance Portability and Accountability Act (HIPAA)

+    Your choice: incorrect -
+    International Organization for Standardization (ISO) 9001

+11. You deployed a legacy application into a virtual private cloud (VPC) on a public cloud provider.
+The app uses Ethernet broadcast to discover additional instances of the application.
+After migration, the application fails to detect other cases even though you deployed them within the same subnet in the VPC.
+What is the most likely cause of this issue?

+  Ethernet broadcasts are a security risk in the cloud and are generally not available in VPCs.

+  Incorrect -
+  Ethernet broadcasts in VPCs require you to install additional software on the virtual machines.

+  Correct -
+  **Ethernet broadcasts hinder scalability in the cloud and are generally not available in VPCs.**

+  Incorrect -
+  Ethernet broadcasts require you to make configuration changes to the operating system to function within VPCs.

+12. Your organization adopted a remote working policy.
+You want to quickly scale as you grow your virtual desktop infrastructure (VDI) fleet without committing to expensive infrastructure components upfront.
+You have access to a substantial amount of commodity data center hardware with locally attached storage devices.
+What will you do to support this while minimizing your operational costs?

+  Deploy the VDI fleet using hybrid cloud infrastructure.

+  Correct -
+  **Deploy the VDI fleet using hyperconverged infrastructure.**

+  Incorrect -
+  Deploy the VDI fleet using software-defined infrastructure.

+  Incorrect -
+  Deploy the VDI fleet using public cloud infrastructure.

+13. Your company’s software is awaiting feedback from potential customers.
+What build type is appropriate for the software?
+  Beta release

+  Correct -
+  **Open beta release**

+  Incorrect -
+  Perpetual beta release

+  Incorrect -
+  Release candidate

+14. You build a cloud-based system that requires users to connect to it securely.
+You do not want to manage the various components necessary for secure connectivity, however.
+What cloud-based service should you use?

+  Software as a service (SaaS)

+  Correct -
+  **Public key infrastructure (PKI) as a service (PKIaas)**

+  Incorrect -
+  Security as a service (Saas)

+  Incorrect -
+  Infrastructure as a service (IaaS)

+15. Which component of the critical public infrastructure is responsible for receiving certificate signing requests, verifying the identity of an end entity, and approving a proposal before the certificate can be issued?
+  Validation authority (VA)

+  Correct -
+  **Registration authority (RA)**

+  Incorrect -
+  Certificate Store (CA)

+  Your choice: incorrect -
+  Certificate authority (CA)

+16. You are designing an application that will transmit sensitive data, such as stock market data, to another system for processing.
+You estimate the transaction volumes to be high and to require fast data processing, and your data must be secured in transit.
+What encryption technology will you implement?

+  Synchronous encryption

+  Correct -
+  **Symmetric encryption**

+  Your choice: incorrect -
+  Asymmetric encryption

+  Incorrect -
+  Asynchronous encryption

+17. What is an example of a method for securely transferring files between computers using Transport Layer Security (TLS) encryption?
+  Secure File Transfer Protocol (SFTP)

+  Correct -
+  **File Transfer Protocol Secure (FTPS)**

+  Incorrect -
+  Secure Shell (SSH)

+  Your choice: incorrect -
+  Hypertext Transfer Protocol Secure (HTTPS)

+18. You need durable storage for static content and infinitely scalable data storage infrastructure at the lowest cost.
+What type of storage will you choose?

+  File storage

+  Your choice: incorrect -
+  Storage area network

+  Incorrect -
+  Block storage

+  Correct -
+  **Object storage**

+19. You implement controls to safely store data from an application that collects patient health and payment information.
+What data classification policy must you use to ensure the safety of the data?

+  Use the International Organization for Standardization (ISO) 9001 framework to protect the data.
+  Your choice: incorrect -Use the International Organization for Standardization (ISO) 27001 framework to protect the data.
+  Incorrect -
+  Classify the data as internal.

+  Correct -
+  **Classify the data as restricted.**

+20. What allows you to locate servers close together, even on the same host, to minimize network latency?
+  Cluster placement groups

+  Incorrect -
+  Network placement groups

+  Your choice: incorrect -
+  **Hypervisor configuration rules**

+  Incorrect -
+  Virtual machine deployment configuration

+21. What hypervisor function allows the hypervisor to reclaim unused memory from a virtual machine?
+  Memory over commitment

+  Incorrect -
+  Memory re-allocation

+  Correct -
+  **Memory ballooning**

+  Incorrect -
+  Memory reclamation

+22. You want to deploy a system into a public cloud.
+Based on your software architecture landscape, you must create and run several virtual machines on each server machine that you use that you already virtualized inside the public cloud.
+Before you make your public cloud selection, what should you do?
+  Ensure that you can pay for hypervisors in a pay-as-you-go manner.

+  Your choice: incorrect -
+  Ensure that the cloud provider you chose supports hypervisors.

+  Incorrect -
+  Ensure that you can deploy hypervisors on the cloud provider you chose.

+  Correct -
+  **Ensure that the cloud provider you chose supports nested virtualization.**